ttompk/als/readme.md

 ### Surpises

 Approximately 90% of ALS subjects ultimately die from respiratory failure.
 Interestingly, respiratory functional test data (FVC and SVC) were not predictors of length of survival and where not included in the final model.
-Literature from research studies appear to contrast with these findings [Mousavi *et al.*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4240929/), .
-Hopefully, a better test can be utilized to measure respiration forces in ALS subjects which does not involve the confounding factor of subject volition.
+Literature from research studies appear to contrast with these findings, [Mousavi *et al.*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4240929/), [Schmidt *et al.*](https://onlinelibrary.wiley.com/doi/pdf/10.1002/mus.20450), [Wolf *et al.*](https://bmcneurol.biomedcentral.com/articles/10.1186/s12883-014-0197-9).
+These papers report grouping subjects by setting a threshold for pulmonary function, e.g. below 75% of percent normalized function.
+This is a good idea for further work.
+Additionaly, FVC measurements were taken across multiple studies which can introduce a source of variation in addition to a test which presumably has greater variation than some biochemical tests as the to FVC tests requires subject volition to measure respiration forces.